Add a map with buttons and bookmarks

 - Select the list.
 On the List pane, on the Style tab, for Height, choose Stretch.

 The Stretch setting will cause a widget to stretch to fill all of the available space in its container.
 In this case, the container is the column.
 The list expands to the maximum height that is possible without pushing the credit text off the page.

 - Click the Content tab and expand Arrangement.
-Set Vertical spacing (px) to 0.
+Set Item height (px) to 188.

 The gaps between the list cards disappear.

 - Expand States and click the Fill color.
 From the Theme colors list, choose the lightest gray color (#efefef Light-200).

 - For Border, change the size to 0 px.